 Did you know that physical contaminants are the second leading cause of recalls in the U.S., just behind undeclared allergens?
 In 2020, there were 90 recalls linked to foreign materials.
 In fact, 69% of all USDA meat (672,000 lbs) was affected in recalls which lead to a shortage and caused skyrocketing prices.

-While the term “Dirty Dozen” has been used to define 12 contaminants found in the food supply that pose food safety risks and challenges, we call out the “Faulty Five” common physical contaminants that can be found in food and beverages: glass, calcified bone, metal, rocks/mineral stone and plastic/rubber compounds.
-Those contaminants were among the many recalls announced last year, in products ranging from ice cream to calzones.
+While the term “Dirty Dozen” has been used to define 12 food contaminants that pose safety risks and challenges, today we’re calling out the “Faulty Five” common physical contaminants that can be found in food and beverages—glass, calcified bone, metal, rocks/mineral stone and plastic/rubber compounds.
+Those contaminants were among the many recalls announced in prior years, in products ranging from ice cream to calzones.

 Eagle offers x-ray systems that can find and remove these five contaminants in a range of product applications, including challenging items like raw chicken breasts or tall rigid containers.
 Eagle’s advanced x-ray machines and accompanying next-generation software can be used throughout the production/processing stage and across the food and beverage industry.